 Emerald crabs come from the tropical Caribbean reefs or the Gulf of Mexico.

-If you were hoping to grow a luscious, vibrant matt of green hair algae, I don’t recommend adding an emeral crab to your tank.
-They will make short work of your your prized underwater sod.
+If you were hoping to grow a luscious, vibrant mat of green hair algae, I don’t recommend adding an emerald crab to your tank.
+They will make short work of your prized underwater sod.

 What do they eat?